![]() |

 Vintage Long Wave Receivers |

 Detailed history write-ups and performance evaluations on 20 different models of pre-WWII, WWII and post-WWII LW receivers with examples from the US Navy, US Army Signal Corps, Radiomarine Corp., Mackay Radio and Telegraph Co., Hammarlund Mfg.
 Co., Collins Radio Co., National Company, RACAL and Eddystone.
 Includes info on using vintage LW gear on 630 meters.
 Lots of information and lots of photos.
 Part One - PRE-WWII RECEIVERS - Radiomarine IP-501-A, Mackay Radio Type 105A, National Company RIO, USN RAA-3, USN RAG-1, Federal Telegraph-USCG Type R-100, Hammarlund SP-100LX, USN-Radiomarine RAZ-1 Part Two - WWII RECEIVERS - Mackay Radio Type RC-123, USN RAK-7 & RAL-7, Signal Corps BC-344-D, RCA CR-91-Camden, USN RBL-5, Radiomarine Corp.
-AR-8510, USN RBA-1 (with rebuild info and reception log,) RBA-6 Part Three - POST-WWII RECEIVERS - Collins R-389/URR (with detailed rebuild info,) Mackay Radio Type 3001A, Hammarlund SP-600VLF-31 (with performance details,) RACAL RA-17 with RA-237-B L.F.
-Converter (performance details and reception log,) Eddystone Model 850/2 (performance details and reception log,) Using Selective Level Meters as Long Wave Receivers, Other Receivers with LW Coverage, The Ultimate LW Receiver Part Four -
+AR-8510, USN RBA-1 (with rebuild info and reception log,) RBA-6 Part Three - POST-WWII RECEIVERS - Collins R-389/URR (with detailed rebuild info,) Mackay Radio Type 3001A, Hammarlund SP-600VLF-31, RACAL RA-17 with RA-237-B L.F.
+Converter (performance details and reception log,) Eddystone Model 850/2 (performance details and reception log,) Using Selective Level Meters as Long Wave Receivers, Other Receivers with LW Coverage, The Ultimate LW Receiver

 What to listen to on Longwave -